Adebayo-S/Adebayo-S/README.md

 I am a Software Engineer, currently learning with alx-Holberton, Udacity and altSchool Africa.
 Some technologies I work with include JavaScript, Python, C and the MERN stack.
 I have also done some gamedev using C# and Unity.
 I am interested in building competence as a Software Engineer to ultimately become worldclass and to contribute towards developing the tech community amongst disadvantaged groups in my community.

 - 🔭 I’m currently working on proCode Digital Solutions
-- 🌱 I’m currently learning Everything 😄
+- 🌱 I’m currently learning Everything 😁
 - 👯 I’m looking to collaborate on MERN Web development projects
 - 💬 Ask me about anything [here](https://github.com/Adebayo-S/Adebayo-S/issues)
-- 📫 How to reach me: @el_adebayor

 ## Find me around the web 🌎: <a href="https://github.com/Adebayo-S"><img align="left" width="150" height="150" src="https://media.giphy.com/media/ZRiLoLix9pnW7cVB5y/giphy.gif"></a>
 - Check my portfolio on <a href="">adebayo.dev</a> 🌐